abearcodes/Valheim/ABearCodes.Valheim.CraftingWithContainers/ThunderStoreResources/README.md

 ### v1.0.7

 - Temp fix for boat/cart duping.
-Now requires the player to be the owner for the container to be considered "viable".
+Now requires the player to be the user of it for the container to be considered viable.
+"Driving" the cart or boats or interacting with the container will be considered "using" it.

 ### v1.0.6